Bruce Gossett: Honors

 Gossett was named first-team All-Conference by The Sporting News in 1964, 1966 and 1973, and was named first-team All-Conference by Pro Football Weekly in 1973.

 Legacy

 Following the end of the 1974 season, Gossett would retire from playing in the NFL.
-In his career, he scored 1,031 points, and was 6th on the NFL's all-time scoring list when he retired.
-He is now (as of 2025), 67th all-time in scoring.
-He is 56th all-time in extra points made (as of 2025).
+In his career, he scored 1,031 points, and was 7th on the NFL's all-time scoring list when he retired.
+Alongside Gino Cappelletti and George Blanda, Gossett was one of just three players with six seasons of 100 points scored in pro football history.

+As of 2026, he is 70th all-time in scoring.
+He is 58th all-time in extra points made (as of 2026).
 He had never missed a game during his career, having played 154 consecutive contests.
-He scored at least 100 points in six seasons, and also had perfect accuracy on extra-point attempts in six seasons.
-He also put up a perfect extra-point percentage in the postseason.
+He also had perfect accuracy on extra-point attempts in six seasons.
+Gossett had mixed success in the postseason, which saw him make just six of 15 field goals in seven games while also making each of his 13 extra point attempts.